PetroDragonic Apocalypse

-PetroDragonic Apocalypse; or, Dawn of Eternal Night: An Annihilation of Planet Earth and the Beginning of Merciless Damnation (often shortened to just PetroDragonic Apocalypse or PetroDragon) is the twenty-fourth studio album by Australian rock band King Gizzard & the Lizard Wizard, released on 16 June 2023.
+PetroDragonic Apocalypse; or, Dawn of Eternal Night: An Annihilation of Planet Earth and the Beginning of Merciless Damnation (often shortened to PetroDragonic Apocalypse or PetroDragon) is the twenty-fourth studio album by Australian rock band King Gizzard & the Lizard Wizard, released on 16 June 2023.

 Recorded based on jam sessions, the album sees the band incorporating a heavy metal style.
 Lead vocalist Stu Mackenzie stated that the album's concept is "about humankind, and it's about planet Earth, but it's also about witches and dragons, and shit."
 Bassist Lucas Harwood has stated that the album is the first of two albums (the other being The Silver Cord) with a "Yin and Yang" concept, describing the two albums as "going to be very different sounding to each other, but we're going to try to make them complement each other."

 At the 2023 ARIA Music Awards, the album was nominated for Best Group and Best Hard Rock/Heavy Metal Album.

 Background

-On March 4, 2023 the band debuted the song "Gila Monster" during their performance in Tilburg, Netherlands.
+On March 4, 2023, the band debuted the song "Gila Monster" during their performance in Tilburg, Netherlands.
 Later that month, on March 12, 2023, they posted a video on their social media with the caption "New album locked and JOEDED," featuring a clip from what was presumed to be a new song.
 On May 7, 2023, they announced the album and artwork, which was described by the band as "a vivid, fiery painting of a lizard-like monster in an industrial, apocalyptic landscape."
 They called the music "heavy as fuck" and announced that pre-orders were starting on May 16.

 Alongside the pre-orders, on May 16, 2023, the band released the lead single "Gila Monster" with an accompanying music video and announced that the release date for the album would be June 16, 2023.
 Many critics noted the track was a return to the thrash metal of Infest the Rats' Nest, and despite that album being labeled as a "one-off experiment", the band "have heard the siren call of metal in the wind."